-Please note: If you get a provisional G grade overall for a module at the first opportunity, you might not be permitted to resubmit/re-sit any failed assessments and might fail the module without a resubmit/ re-sit opportunity.
-It is better to sit each assessment and get an F- rather than a G grade.
+Please note: If you get a provisional 0% percentage grade overall for a module at the first opportunity, you might not be permitted to resubmit/re-sit any failed assessments and might fail the module without a resubmit/ re-sit opportunity.
+It is better to sit each assessment and get a percentage grade of 4% to 39% than 0% percentage grade.